mnassrib/installing-spark-standalone-and-hadoop-yarn-on-cluster/README.md

 > The goal of this example is to count the occurrences of each word in a given document.

-1. Let's write a python program and save it as ``wordcount.py`` into this directory ``/home/hdpuser/Desktop/`` on the master-node server
+1. Let's write a python program and save it as ``wordcount.py`` into this directory ``/home/hdpuser/Desktop/`` on the master-namenode server

 ~~~~~~~ { .python .numberLines startFrom="10" }
 ############## /home/hdpuser/Desktop/wordcount.py ##############